KaranDPatel/LangChainDocBot/README.md

 **Prerequisites**

-Python 3.7+ installed on your system.
+-Python 3.7+ installed on your system.

-Required Python packages: streamlit, langchain, PyPDF2, dotenv, openai, faiss-cpu.
+-Required Python packages: streamlit, langchain, PyPDF2, dotenv, openai, faiss-cpu.

 **Installation**

 Clone the Repository:

-sh
-Copy code
-git clone url
+-git clone url
-cd pdf-chatbot

 Install Required Python Packages:

-sh
-Copy code
-pip install streamlit langchain PyPDF2 python-dotenv openai faiss-cpu
+-pip install streamlit langchain PyPDF2 python-dotenv openai faiss-cpu

 Set Up Your OpenAI API Key:

-Create a .env file in the root directory and add your OpenAI API key: makefile
+Create a .env file in the root directory and add your OpenAI API key:
-Copy code

-OPENAI_API_KEY=your_openai_api_key
-Usage
-Run the Streamlit Application:

-sh
-Copy code
-streamlit run main.py

-Upload a PDF:
+**Upload a PDF:**

 Use the interface to upload your PDF file.

-Ask Questions:
+**Ask Questions:**

 Once the PDF is processed, you can ask questions in natural language, and the bot will return answers directly from the document.

-File Structure
-bash
-Copy code
+**File Structure**

 pdf-chatbot/

-│

 ├── main.py                # Main script for the PDF ChatBot